LEARN HOW TO BUILD PHENOMENAL SOIL, AND IMPROVE THE QUALITY AND YIELD OF YOUR HOME-GROWN FOOD

 - Soil: If you want to grow good food, you’re going to need to know about soil – this is the key to nutritious food production.
 We’ll introduce you to the soil food web and explore a range of soil preparation methods for different contexts.

-We’ve designed this workshop as an introduction for folks wanting to get started in growing their own food and for people looking for some extra guidance in refining their growing skills.
-If you’re looking for an advanced food growing workshop, this one isn’t for you – but stay tuned as we have big plans for a rather fantastic workshop on this.
+We’ve designed this workshop as an introduction for folks wanting to get started in growing their own food and for people looking for some extra guidance in refining their soils skills.
+If you’re looking for a more in-depth beginners course, with equal focus on soil AND good growing, check out our 2-day, hands-on Real Skills For Growing Food workshop.

 - Full catering by Fat Pig Farm – it’s going to be delicious,

 - Recipes for compost, homemade liquid fertilisers and soil remediation to get you growing,

 - A Soil Kit to help you get to know your soil,

 - An invitation to an optional dinner on the Saturday night (additional cost applies),